nneinn/ct_intervention_approval/data/README.md

 ## Download data

-Each intervention (approved or terminated) is associated with a set of pmids (PubMed artciles).
+Each intervention (approved or terminated) is associated with a set of Clinical Trials identifiers (NCTid) and pmids (PubMed artciles).
+These associations were extracted from clinicaltrials.gov and PubMed during May-June 2021 and may not reflect the most current/accurate data available from these sources (clinicaltrials.gov and PubMed(NLM)).

 ### Prerequisites